WilliamTheMarsman/facebook-online-friend-tracker/README.rst

 1. Have `Python`_ installed.
 2. Install the script and all dependencies via `pip`_ by simply running: ``pip install facebook-online-friend-tracker``
+2. Clone this repo
+2. `which facebook-online-friend-tracker`, then replace main.py in the subdirectory with main.py in this repo.
 3. The command to run the script is: ``facebook-online-friend-tracker``
 4. After some time, you will be able to analyze the trend in the collected data.
 (I waited 2 full weeks before analyzing the data and finding the `best time to post on Facebook`_.)